adeira/universe/src/mrtnzlml-meta/docs/flow.md

                 ^ [2]
 ```

+This is because the refinement information of `y` as `string` instead of `string | number` is lost when returning from the `isString` function.
 You have to fix it like this:

 ```js
 function isString(y): %checks {